Amishakumari544/react-tab-ui/Readme.md

 ## Description

-A tab component for react.
+A tab component for react.🎉

 ## Installation